 Drug Name Dosing Regimens There are no approved doses for the treatment of COVID-19.
 The doses listed here are for approved indications or from reported experiences or clinical trials.
-Adverse Effects Monitoring Parameters Drug-Drug Interaction Potential Panel's Recommendations, Comments, and Links to Clinical Trials Chloroquine Dose Previously Suggested in an EUA for Adults and Adolescents Weighing ≥50 kg: • CQ 1 gm PO once on Day 1, then 500 mg PO once daily for 4-7 days of total treatment.
+Adverse Effects Monitoring Parameters Drug-Drug Interaction Potential Panel's Recommendations, Comments, and Links to Clinical Trials Chloroquine Dose Previously Suggested in an EUA for Adults and Adolescents Weighing ≥50 kg: • CQ 1 g PO once on Day 1, then CQ 500 mg PO once daily for 4-7 days of total treatment.
 Treatment duration should be based on clinical evaluation.
 Prolonged QTc interval, Torsades de Pointes, AV block, ventricular arrhythmia Gastrointestinal effects (e.g., nausea, vomiting, diarrhea) Hepatitis Hypoglycemia Hemolysis (especially in patients with G6PD deficiency) Myopathy Rash Given the risk of heart rhythm problems, the FDA cautions against using CQ to treat COVID-19 outside of a hospital or a clinical trial.1 CBC, hepatic panel, blood glucose, SCr, potassium, magnesium Baseline ECG Follow-up ECG if CQ is given with QTc-prolonging drugs or if the patient has underlying cardiac disease Perform G6PD testing; CQ is not recommended in patients with G6PD deficiency.
 Consider using HCQ instead of CQ while awaiting G6PD test results.
-Additive effect with other drugs that prolong the QTc interval (including AZM) or that cause hypoglycemia CYP2D6 inhibitor (moderate) P-gp inhibitor The Panel recommends against the use of CQ for the treatment of COVID-19, except in a clinical trial (AII).
+Additive effect with other drugs that prolong the QTc interval (including AZM) or that cause hypoglycemia CYP2D6 inhibitor (moderate) P-gp inhibitor The Panel recommends against the use of CQ for the treatment of COVID-19, in hospitalized patients (AI).
+In nonhospitalized patients, the Panel recommends against the use of CQ for the treatment of COVID-19, except in a clinical trial (AI).
 The Panel recommends against using high-dose CQ (600 mg twice daily for 10 days) for the treatment of COVID-19 (AI).
-Dose-dependent toxicity CQ is not commercially available in the United States.
-A list of clinical trials is available here: Chloroquine Hydroxychloroquine Adults: Various loading and maintenance doses have been reported in studies or in clinical care.
-Dose Previously Suggested in an EUA for Hospitalized Adults and Adolescents Weighing ≥50 kg: HCQ 800 mg PO once on Day 1, then 400 mg PO once daily for 4-7 days of total treatment.
+Dose-dependent toxicity A list of clinical trials is available here: Chloroquine Hydroxychloroquine Adults: Various loading and maintenance doses have been reported in studies or in clinical care.
+Dose Previously Suggested in an EUA for Hospitalized Adults and Adolescents Weighing ≥50 kg: HCQ 800 mg PO once on Day 1, then HCQ 400 mg PO once daily for 4-7 days of total treatment.
 Treatment duration should be based on clinical evaluation.
-Prolonged QTc interval, Torsades de Pointes, AV block, ventricular arrhythmia Gastrointestinal effects (e.g., nausea, vomiting, diarrhea) Hepatitis Hypoglycemia Myopathy Anxiety, agitation, hallucinations, psychosis CBC, hepatic panel, blood glucose, SCr, potassium, magnesium Baseline ECG Follow-up ECG if HCQ is given with QTc-prolonging drugs (e.g., AZM) or if the patient has underlying cardiac disease Additive effect with other drugs that prolong the QTc interval (including AZM) or that cause hypoglycemia CYP2D6 inhibitor (moderate) P-gp inhibitor The Panel recommends against the use of HCQ for the treatment of COVID-19, except in a clinical trial (AII).
-The Panel recommends against the use of HCQ plus AZM for the treatment of COVID-19, except in a clinical trial (AIII).
-Long elimination; half-life is 40-55 days.
-Dose-dependent toxicity
+Prolonged QTc interval, Torsades de Pointes, AV block, ventricular arrhythmia Gastrointestinal effects (e.g., nausea, vomiting, diarrhea) Hepatitis Hypoglycemia Myopathy Anxiety, agitation, hallucinations, psychosis CBC, hepatic panel, blood glucose, SCr, potassium, magnesium Baseline ECG Follow-up ECG if HCQ is given with QTc-prolonging drugs (e.g., AZM) or if the patient has underlying cardiac disease Additive effect with other drugs that prolong the QTc interval (including AZM) or that cause hypoglycemia CYP2D6 inhibitor (moderate) P-gp inhibitor The Panel recommends against the use of HCQ for the treatment of COVID-19 in hospitalized patients (AI).
+In nonhospitalized patients, the Panel recommends against the use of HCQ for the treatment of COVID-19, except in a clinical trial (AI).
+The Panel recommends against using HCQ plus AZM to treat COVID-19, except in a clinical trial (AIII).